gdaverdin/bioinfo/Lab-1-:-Bacterial-Genome-Assembly.md

 ### Calculate assembly statistics

+Wait until your assembly has finished.
 To calculate some simple and quick statistics on the scaffolds.fasta file (N50, Total length, GC%) I have placed a perl script on my lab server.
 To fetch it, you can use the wget command. wget is a nifty way to download files from the internet onto the cluster.

     wget http://jlmwiki.plantbio.uga.edu/~aharkess/calculate_N50.pl